dsgregorywu/AofA-Graphs-Assignment/README.md

 Instructions: Running the program.py file should in theory bring up an option to start at a specific point.
 Type in a vertex name and from there it should run both search algorithms and return the other vertices in visited order.

-Since I wasn't incredibly familiar with either algorithm beforehand, any assumptions I made were researched beforehand to make sure I implemented ir correctly.
+Since I wasn't incredibly familiar with either algorithm beforehand, any assumptions I made were researched beforehand to make sure I implemented it correctly.

 DFS Traversal (starting at Salem):